CommonGarden/Grow-IoT/README.md

 # Thing.js

 A javascript library for working with things!
-Inspired by [W3C web of things framework](), a thing is an javascript object that has:
+Loosely inspired by [W3C web of things framework](https://github.com/w3c/web-of-things-framework), a thing is an javascript object that has:

 * Properties
 * Actions